 - Mobile apps represent a potential source of malware, especially those found on unofficial app stores.
 There has also been a reported 51% rise in stalkerware – covert surveillance apps used by domestic abusers and stalkers to target victims.

 - The pandemic has led to a surge in e-commerce fraud where consumers are tricked into buying non-existent products or counterfeit goods including medical items.

 So what’s a remote worker/concerned parent to do to protect themselves and the family in the midst of the “new normal?”

-Read Part 2 in this mini-series, which we’re publishing simultaneously with Part 1, where we share some best practice advice on how to keep your digital lives and work systems safe from online threats during lockdown—and where we provide tools to help you do just that.
+In Part 2 of this mini-series, which will be published soon, we will share some best practical advice on how to keep your digital lives and work systems safe from online threats during lockdown—and where we provide tools to help you do just that.